rderooy/dosbox-x-wiki/Home.md

 * **Debug**: Enables video debugging functions, such as blank screen refresh tests.

-* **Select pixel shader...**: Selects a video pixel shader file for use with DOSBox-X.
+* **Select pixel shader...**: Selects a Direct3D pixel shader file for use with DOSBox-X in Windows.
+In case the shader fails to load, there is no visual indication but it will be written to the log file.
+If you want more immediate feedback on success or failure, use the menu to show the DOSBox-X console which will also show the reason for the shader failure.

 **4. The "Sound" menu**